Brillion High School: Demographics

 BHS is 91 percent white, six percent Hispanic, and all other races make up the remaining three percent.
 Approximately a quarter of Brillion students qualify for free or reduced-price lunch.

 Academics

 Brillion students have the opportunity to take Advanced Placement classes.
 About a quarter of students take AP classes.

 In 2007, local company Ariens gave BHS $1.5 million to make a larger STEM area in the school.

 In March 2018, the school announced a decision to change from semester scheduling to trimester scheduling for the 2018–2019 school year.

 Extracurriculars

 BHS has worked with Special Olympics to bring a chapter of Project Unify to the school, which helps special needs students socially.

 Performing arts

 Brillion had a competitive show choir in the 1990s; the program lived on as a noncompetitive swing choir in the 2000s and early 2010s.
 A 600-seat theater, the Endries Performing Arts Center, is located on the BHS campus.

+Athletics

+Brillion's athletic teams are called the Lions, and they have belonged to the Eastern Wisconsin Conference since 2015.